The Man and the Moment: Cast

+Music

+The film features a theme song entitled "Just A Lucky Moment" which was written by Ray Perkins.
+The song is played frequently as background music by the Vitaphone orchestra throughout the film and is sung off screen by an unnamed tenor.
+This song was also featured on the film's trailer.

 Preservation

 A restored and complete version of the film was screened July 4, 2015 at the Il cinema ritrovato festival in Bologna, Italy.
 The film was released on DVD by Warner Home Video in 2016.

-The film wasn’t included to the Associated Artists Productions' packages, as Warner Bros. is currently hold the distribution rights.
+The film was not included to the Associated Artists Productions' packages, as Warner Bros. is currently holding the distribution rights.